namjyot/chat-app/README.md

 The main purpose of this application is that it allows a person to chat with another person in real time.

-I made this as a major project for my Bachelor's degree in final year.
+I made this as a major project for my Bachelor's degree in 2024.

 You can also make groups and chat with multiple people at the same time.